- Home

 Car storage insurance, or comprehensive-only coverage, is insurance for your vehicle if it’s not being driven or if it’s in storage.
 This coverage will protect your car from natural disasters, falling objects, theft, and vandalism.
 Some insurance companies may require your vehicle to be stored for at least 30 days to get this coverage, so you will need to contact your insurance company or representative to get specifics on requirements.

-Non-Owner auto insurance policy
+Non-owner auto insurance policy

-non-owner car insurance policy is insurance for people who frequently borrow cars of others or rent cars but have no car of their own.
+A non-owner car insurance policy is insurance for people who frequently borrow cars of others or rent cars but have no car of their own.
 It typically only includes liability insurance — coverage for the other driver if you are at fault in an accident — and for the most part, is available in six-month or year limits.

 Can you buy a six-month car insurance policy and cancel early?